adarshverma7/Asteroid-Attack_Rocket-Survival-Game/README.md

 SFML Library: For its easy-to-use APIs for graphics, audio, and input handling.
 CMake: For simplifying the build process across different platforms.
-YouTube/GameDev Resources: For inspiration and guidance on 2D game development techniques. sql
+YouTube/GameDev Resources: For inspiration and guidance on 2D game development techniques. vbnet
 Copy code

-You can directly copy and paste this into your project's README file!
-Let me know if you'd like any changes.
+This **README.md** file is formatted with proper headings, bold text for key terms, and neatly structured sections.
+It is ready for direct copy-pasting.
+Let me know if you need further edits!